Social Media and Mental Health: What the Science Actually Says (2026)

 💤 Sleep Shield protects your sleep — and through it, your mental health — by blocking your iPhone automatically at bedtime.
 Download for free →

-Beyond the sleep mechanism, doomscrolling represents a direct pathway from phone use to acute anxiety — one that doesn't require sleep disruption as an intermediary.
+Beyond the sleep mechanism, social media anxiety represents a direct pathway from phone use to acute anxiety — one that doesn't require sleep disruption as an intermediary.
+Social media and depression are linked through the same mechanisms: doomscrolling, passive consumption, and upward social comparison.

 Algorithmically curated feeds on TikTok, Instagram, X, and news apps are optimized for engagement — and negative, alarming content generates more engagement than positive content.
 The result is a feed architecture that systematically overrepresents threatening, distressing, and conflict-laden information relative to the actual world.